 You should allow an hour for your appointment, but most women will be ready to leave within 30 minutes.
 On arrival at the breast screening unit, you will be met by a radiographer who will confirm your appointment.
-She will ask for your completed health questionnaire, which will have been sent with your appointment letter.

 A radiographer will show you to a private cubicle and ask you to undress from the waist up.
 We recommend that you wear separates, i.e. a top and a skirt or trousers, which will enable you to do this more easily.
 Please note that we do not routinely provide gowns, so suggest that you bring a cardigan or shawl to put over your shoulders until you have your mammogram.
 You will be able to leave your clothes and personal items safely in the cubicle whilst you are having your mammogram.